chreekat/blatherings/haskell-imports.md

 import Data.List as L
 ```

-As a final note, this final proposal is *very* similar to the one I listed in the second section, except for
+As a final note, my second proposal is *very* similar to my first, and doing away with all the whitespace changes would make them nearly identical.
+Except for two things:
-two things.

-1. Backwards compatibility is broken by removing the `qualified` keyword.
+1. Backwards compatibility is broken by removing the `qualified` keyword
 2. The nonsense line `import Data.List as L unqualified` is made illegal by breaking individual import stanzas
-into individual statements.
+into individual statements